blessingcharles/AbacusCTF/walkthrough.md

    7c2909f1d840ad47bdb3b8cacd419f6b3ba889c58725c1d14e93453ed473
 3. 4 drinks

--   ch3cooh means acetic acid which signifies vinegar which inturn means the given text is vigenere cipher sheizsjddcqpnodv .
+-   ch3cooh means  vinegar which inturn means the given text is vigenere cipher sheizsjddcqpnodv .
 -   4 drinks signified the key length used for the cipher
     -   vigenere cipher
         Vigenere Cipher is a method of encrypting alphabetic text.
 It uses a simple form of polyalphabetic substitution. [wikipedia](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher)

-    -   Algo for the Bruter:
+    -   Algo for the Bruter to find a perfect key , which inturns equal to the sha512(username) :

 ```python
 for pos_key in permute(4 , ascii_lowercase):